 A recurrent nuisance in air travel are delays, flight cancellations or even over-bookings at Tunisair.
-In such a case, passengers have rather substantial rights that make them eligible for compensation of up to 600 Euros.
+In such a case, passengers have rather substantial rights that make them eligible for compensation.
 You can use our claim calculator on the website or our practical and free app to see whether you are entitled to financial compensation.
 This is where we step up to the plate: If a case for compensation can be made, we fight for your rights and, if necessary, will take it to court.
 Costs are only incurred if we win your compensation claim – this is guaranteed by our guiding principle of “No Win, No Fee”.
 Our commission is 29,75% (= 25% success fee plus VAT) of the compensation paid by the airline.

 refund.me supports you if your Tunis Air flight is delayed